In the meantime, welcome back to the Rush Limbaugh program, my friends.

 Thank you.

-Megadettles from Cincinnati, Ohio.
+Megan Dittos from Cincinnati, Ohio.

 Great to have you on the program, Ace.

-And I want to thank you so much for what you've done for our troops and for awakening a sleeping giant out here.
+I'm a Vietnam veteran and a Marine, and I want to thank you so much for what you've done for our troops and for awakening the sleeping giant out here.

 These guys have got to be gone to a halt quickly.

-Anybody, anybody that speaks so badly of our troops, need to be kicked out of office and need to be brought up on charges.
+Anybody, anybody that speaks so badly of our troops need to be kicked out of office and need to be brought up on charges.

 We fight for our freedom and we fight for our country.

-And just thank you and God bless you for what you're doing out there.
+And these young men like Nick, I want to thank him for following and just thank you and God bless you for what you're doing out there.

 I wish I had the means to send more money.

-And it's because of Americans like you who take the stance on truth and stand up and speak it that you've awoken a sleeping giant, and I believe you're going to see a rejuvenation across this country because of people like you.
+And it's because of Americans like you who take the stance on truth and stand up and speak it that you've awoken a sleeping giant and I believe you're going to see a rejuvenation across this country because of people like you.

 God bless you.